spintheweb/framework/README.md

 * The _session context_ stores the connected user, its associated roles and locale.
 When a new session is established, the user is preset to _guest_ and roles to _guests_.

 ## Spin the Web Studio
 Spin the Web Studio is a webbaselet that eases the development of a Spin the Web site.
-It is added to a site webbase and is accessible to developers (.i.e. users with a developers role), its contents interact directly with the underlying site webbase.
+It is added to a site webbase and is accessible to developers (i.e. users with a developers role), its contents interact directly with the underlying site webbase.
+The latest release is available at this location https://www.spintheweb.org/resources/stwStudio.wbml.